 Deadline: February 24th

-Funded by The East Los Angeles Community Union (TELACU) since 1983, the College Success Program offers $500 to $5,000 with one-on-one mentoring to first generation college students living in California, Texas, Illinois, and New York.
-Eligibility criteria requires being from a low-income household, attending an accredited U.S. college full-time, obtaining a minimum “B-” average, and participating in all mandatory Sessions.
+The College Success Program is funded by The East Los Angeles Community Union.
+It offers $500 to $5,000 scholarships with one-on-one mentoring.
+It’s for first generation college students living in California, Texas, Illinois and New York.
+Applicants must be from a low-income household.
+They must be attending (or about to attend) an accredited U.S. college full-time.
+Applicants must maintain a minimum B- average.
+They must also participate in all mandatory Sessions.
 Priority is given to STEM and business majors.

 Contact